-Compared to Walt Disney World’s theme park tickets, you’re paying for all five days at a total of $124 per day with a park-hopper option.
+Unlike Walt Disney World’s theme park tickets, you’re paying for all five days at $124 per day with a park-hopper option.

 If you visit Orlando often or are also a local, even the annual park passes at Universal Orlando resort cost less and offer some more perks.
-A Universal Annual Preferred Pass is $399, with no blackout dates, free parking, discounted food & merchandise, as well as park-to-park access year-round.
+A Universal Annual Preferred Pass is $399, with no blackout dates, free parking, discounted food & merchandise, and park-to-park access year-round.

-For almost the same perks at Walt Disney World, you’d need to purchase the Disney Incredi-Pass for $1,299—and you’ll still pay for parking.
+For almost the same perks at Walt Disney World, you’d need to purchase the Disney Incredi-Pass for $1,299 and still pay for parking.
 A step below that would be the Disney Sorcerer Pass, and you must be a Florida resident or Disney Vacation Club owner to purchase.

 The Disney Sorcerer Pass is still double the price of a Universal Orlando Annual Preferred Pass, and blackout dates apply for special events and peak seasons.